Grammar & Style

 Last modified: June 8, 2009 | length 3:14

 A mini lecture in the form of a video podcast done in a goofy but informative style that begins with a look at why one needs to understand grammar and then discusses two common errors: the confusion of there, their and they’re and comma usage.
-This is part of a 16 part course series.
+This is one podcast in a 16-part course series.
 Other topics covered include outlining, citation formats, finding good sources, incorporating sources, and proofreading.
+You can view the entire topic list for podcasts here.

 SPECIFIC PROBLEM AREAS